kkrt-labs/kakarot/README.md

 **Kakarot** is an Ethereum Virtual Machine written in Cairo.
 It means it can be deployed on StarkNet, a layer 2 scaling solution for Ethereum, and run an EVM bytecode program.
 Hence, Kakarot can be used to run Ethereum smart contracts on StarkNet.
-Kakarot is the ultimate ZK-EVM 🫶!
+Kakarot is the super sayajin ZK-EVM !
+Why ?
+Because: `It's over 9000!!!!!`.
 It is a work in progress, and it is not ready for production.

 [Getting started](#getting-started) •